 The Urban Forestry program – the first of its kind in Canada – teaches you about planning and managing urban green spaces and ecosystems for human welfare, ecological health, and the protection of our cities’ support systems.
 You could learn how to tackle the problems arising from increased urban populations and global warming, and help create more sustainable and greener communities.

-“The Urban Forestry program at UBC was an unforgettable experience that has opened many doors for my career.
-The program gave me the ability to balance an urban lifestyle while pursuing my passion for the outdoors.
-I was amazed at how quickly I met friends with similar interests and how quickly professional opportunities emerged through the forestry community.
+“The program gave me the ability to balance an urban lifestyle while pursuing my passion for the outdoors.
 When I was just getting started, I quickly realized that the industry is buzzing and that the skills I was learning were in high demand.
 The design aspects of the program allowed my ideas to come to life and curated a set of practical skills for producing green sustainable landscapes.
 My favourite part of the urban forestry program was solving real-life problems by using green design, making cities more liveable.
 The integrated foundation of traditional forestry, landscape architecture, and design makes the urban forestry program the most competitive degree in the expanding greenspace management industry.”

 – Reginald Daniel, Alumnus, Urban Forestry